Christ Defends the Poor and the Oppressed

 Readings: 1st: Am 8:4-7; Ps: 112:1-2.
 4-8; 2nd: I Tim 2:1-8; Gos: Lk 16:1-13

-On this twenty fifth Sunday of ordinary time, the Church enjoins us to reflect on our attitude towards money, material things, and especially, our attitude towards the poor and the marginalized.
-Injustice, greed and oppression are among the greatest factors that has perpetuated poverty in our society.
+On this twenty-fifth Sunday of ordinary time, the Church urges us to reflect on our attitude towards money, material things, and especially, our attitude towards the poor and the marginalized.
+Injustice, greed, and oppression are among the greatest factors that have perpetuated poverty in our society.

 In today’s first reading, the prophet Amos condemns injustice and oppression against the poor.
-He wrote at a time when the rich took all the land and “enslaved” the poor in their farm lands.
-They exported food in order to make more money for themselves, while the poor starved and died of hunger.
+He wrote about when the rich took all the land and “enslaved” the poor in their farmlands.
+They exported food to make more money for themselves, while the poor starved and died of hunger.

-Today, we are faced with similar situations all over the world.
+Today, we face similar situations all over the world.
 While some cannot afford one meal per day, others waste money on useless projects.
-Sometimes, the excuse we give is that the poor are lazy, or that there would always be poor people in the world.
+Sometimes, the excuse we give is that the poor are lazy or that there would always be poor people in the world.
 These are weak excuses.
 The truth is that there is much greed, injustice, and corruption in our world.

-Today, Paul implores us to pray for every one especially, kings, rulers and leaders in government.
-This prayer is necessary for conversion and for wisdom.
+Today, Paul implores us to pray for everyone especially, kings, rulers, and government leaders.
+This prayer is necessary for conversion and wisdom.
 If our leaders are converted and become wise, they will help to stop corruption, injustice, and oppression in our land and systems.

 Once we understand this, selfishness will disappear, and we shall begin to consider the interest and good of others.
-It is the will of God that we all should be saved.
-This includes being saved from starvation.
-It means being saved from injustice, greed and corruption that has destroyed our world and left many poor.
+It is God’s will to save all.
+This includes salvation from starvation, injustice, greed, and corruption that has destroyed our world and left many poor.

 In the gospel, Jesus reminds us of the fact that money and material things do not last forever.
-Hence, he advices us on how to make use of them without losing our salvation.
-There is a saying that: “The best way to invest is to invest in the poor.”
-We should therefore learn to invest in the poor in order to improve their conditions.
+Hence, he advises us on how to make use of them without losing our salvation.
+There is a saying that “The best way to invest is to invest in the poor.”
+We should therefore learn to invest in the poor to improve their conditions.
 Amassing wealth for ourselves without using them to help those in need only amounts to greed and selfishness.

-Money and wealth have value only when they are wisely used to help those around us.
-Only fools hold tenaciously to money and wealth above God, and to the detriment of the poor.
+Money and wealth have value only when used wisely to help those around us.
+Only fools hold tenaciously to money and wealth above God and to the detriment of the poor.
 Also, only the ungodly use their wealth to oppress the poor and the weak.
-This is because, they are like “the fool who says there is no God” (Ps 14:1).
+This is because they are like “the fool who says there is no God” (Ps 14:1).

-On the contrary, the wise use his wealth to help those in need and so, stores up wealth for himself in heaven.
-Therefore, it is important to know that when we are blessed by God with wealth, we are only its manager.
-Wealth is given to us for the purpose of helping and improving the lives of those in need.
-It is not meant only for us and our families.
+On the contrary, the wise use his wealth to help those in need and store wealth for himself in heaven.
+Therefore, it is important to know that we are only it’s managers when God blesses us with wealth.
+God gives us wealth to help and improve the lives of those in need.
+It is not meant only for our families and us.
 So, we must be charitable with it.

 Finally, we must not manipulate the poor and the needy for economic gains.
-This is because, any form of injustice or oppression against the poor or the weak cry’s out to God for vengeance as the blood of Abel did (Gen 4:10).
+This is because any form of injustice or oppression against the poor and weak cry’s out to God for vengeance as the blood of Abel did (Gen 4:10).
 Christ is the defender of the poor and the marginalized.
-As the palmist says: “He raises the poor and lifts the lowly from the dust.”
+As the psalmist says: “He raises the poor and lifts the lowly from the dust.”

 Peace be with you all!